 I’ll be honest about it, I thought really hard about whether or not I should even continue existing.
-Because for the longest time before I met her she I was just a shell of a human being bounded to exist because I felt honor and duty to my family and friends to keep moving forward.
+Because for the longest time before I met her, I was just a shell of a human being bounded to exist because I felt honor and duty to my family and friends to keep moving forward.
 I wasn’t built for greatness, I wasn’t special, I wasn’t the smartest, I wasn’t even the hardest working.
-I was a mediocre of a person trying what I thought was my best at “living” life when all I was doing was existing day to day to keep up an appearance for the people around me.
+I was a mediocre person trying what I thought was my best at “living” life when all I was doing was existing day to day to keep up an appearance for the people around me.
 I thought really hard about how empty my life felt without this person with me and how little drive I had to do anything now that I couldn’t share my accomplishments and victories with anyone meaningful.
-Eventually I realized I needed to get going to make it back home in time to have a new year’s cigar with an high school buddy.
+Eventually, I realized I needed to get going to make it back home in time to have a new year’s cigar with a high school buddy.

 On the drive back I thought about how to continue my life more.
 I was wallowing in this addictive cycle of self-pity and defeatism.
-I gave into the idea that I was worthless without even trying.
+I gave in to the idea that I was worthless without even trying.
 It was incredibly easy for me to say extremely harsh things to myself and that self-abuse became addictive.
-It was so easy for me to tell myself that “I deserved this” and in a way with my past I almost felt like it was true.
+It was so easy for me to tell myself that “I deserved this” and in a way, with my past, I almost felt like it was true.
 Tragedy was not new to me and having to deal with this loss felt like destiny almost.
 But as I listened to my music on the ride home, I suddenly fell into tears when I heard these lyrics below,

 “She said I love you no matter what